OrangeCantaloupe/OrangeCantaloupe/README.md

-- 👋 Hi, I’m OrangeCantaloupe
+# 👋 Hi, I’m OrangeCantaloupe
-- 👀 I’m interested in IT-security and data science.
+👀 I’m interested in IT-security and data science.
-- 🌱 I’m currently learning the basics of AI and how to contribute to more projects.
-Am new to programming, have dabbled in HTML, CSS and some Python.
+<br> 🌱 I’m currently learning the basics of AI and how to contribute to more projects.
+I am new to programming and the IT field, but have dabbled in HTML, CSS and Python.
-- 💞️ I’m looking to collaborate on projects that help me evolve in my own learning.
+<br>💞️ I’m looking to collaborate on projects that help me evolve in my own learning.
-- 📫 You can reach me on discord at: Divine Star#2188 or join my discord server at https://discord.gg/27XVJ2XWyE
+<br>📫 You can reach me on discord at: Divine Star#2188 or join my discord server at https://discord.gg/27XVJ2XWyE

 <!---
 OrangeCantaloupe/OrangeCantaloupe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.